Artsdatabanken/Clavis-editor/README.md

 # Clavis editor

-As running on clavis.no, used to make identification keys in the Clavis format.
+As running on clavis.no, used to make identification keys in the [Clavis](https://github.com/Artsdatabanken/Clavis) format.

-The Clavis player used within this code is available on https://github.com/Artsdatabanken/Clavis-player
+Uses the [Clavis web viewer](https://github.com/Artsdatabanken/Clavis-viewer-web) as a dependency for key testing.